DSP of the Year Awards

 On an annual basis since 2007, ANCOR has bestowed Direct Support Professional of the Year Awards on professionals who exemplify excellence in the field of direct support to people with intellectual and developmental disabilities (I/DD).
 Each year, we honor nearly five dozen outstanding DSPs, including a national award, as many as 52 state- and territory-specific awards (for all 50 states, plus the District of Columbia and Puerto Rico), and a small handful of special category awards.

-Nominations are typically solicited beginning during Direct Support Professional Recognition Week (the full week beginning the Sunday after Labor Day) through late October.
+Nominations are typically solicited beginning during Direct Support Professional Recognition Week (the full week beginning the Sunday after Labor Day) through late October or early November.
 Honorees are then recognized in a ceremony at ANCOR Connect (the association’s annual conference) the following spring.

 Details